ThGaskin/NeuralABM/README.md

 ```commandline
 utopya eval <model_name> path/to/folder
 ```
-Calling this will use all the plots given in the *default plots configuration file* `<model_name>_plots.yml`.
+Calling this will use all the plots given in the *default plot configuration file* `<model_name>_plots.yml`.
 This is the default behaviour; you can pass a different plot configuration using the `--plots-cfg` flat in the CLI:

 ```commandline
 utopya eval <model_name> --plots-cfg path/to/config.yml
 ```
 Take a look at the `SIR_plots.yml` file: you will see a list of entries, each corresponding to one plot.
-In each of the configuration folders, you will notice a `eval.yml` file.
-These are plot configurations used for these specific configuration sets; thus, all the `--cs` is is a shorthand for the command
+In each of the configuration folders, you will notice an `eval.yml` file.
+These are plot configurations used for these specific configuration sets; thus, all the configuration set `--cs` flag is is a shorthand for the command

 ```commandline
 utopya run <model_name> path/to/run.yml --plots-cfg path/to/eval.yml
 ```

-Many of these plots are based on a *base plot*: these are default plots given in the `SIR_base_plots.yml` file and which are available throughout the model, i.e. to any other plots configuration.
-This is handy, since you may wish to share plots throughout the model and not need to type out the configuration file each time.
+Many of these plots are based on a *base plot*: these are default plots given in the `SIR_base_plots.yml` file and which are available throughout the model, i.e. to any other plot configuration.
+This is handy, since you may wish to share plots throughout the model and not want to have to copy the configuration each time.
 Take a look at the `SIR_base_plots.yml` file, and scroll all the way down to the `loss` baseplot:

 ```yaml
 loss: